 Testers access the software via a platform, and manually execute tests of the software as requested by the customer.
 These tests can range from broad exploratory testing to highly specific functional verification testing.
 The testers provide feedback on the software, usually including a list of bugs and defects found while executing the tests.

-Some of the potential complications of crowdsourced testing can include concerns over the confidentiality of the software being tested and the reliability of crowdsourced testers.
+Some of the potential complications of crowdsourced tests can include concerns over the confidentiality of the software being tested and the reliability of crowdsourced testers.
 As with leveraging an outsourced QA firm or consultancy, crowdsourced testers may not be immediately available for communication and clarification.
-As a result, some crowdsourced testing solutions can offer unreliable or incomplete software feedback.
+As a result, some crowdsourced testing solutions can offer unreliable or incomplete feedback on your results.

 In order to insure product confidentiality and test quality, look for crowdsourced testing solutions that provide assurances including NDAs and regularly monitored communities of testers.